 To deduct moving expenses, you generally must meet certain time and distance tests.
-However, members of the Armed Forces who move because of a permanent change of station do not have to meet these tests.
-Moving expenses are reported on Form 3903, Moving Expenses.
+However, if you are a member of the Armed Forces on active duty and you move because of a permanent change of station, you do not have to meet these tests.
+You can deduct your unreimbursed moving expenses on Form 3903.